juicebyjustin/unity-template/README.md

 # Usage
 * Create a new repo from this template.
 * Clone to PC.
+* Create a new directory in the root of the repo called `src`.
 * Create new project in Unity and place project files in the `src` directory.
 * Ensure there is nothing else you want to add to `.gitignore`.
 * Commit code.